sci-web/bmat-test/README.md

 Install:
 ```
-from dataload dir run:
+from dataload dir run (mongodb server must be launched with default options):
 python DataLoader.py
-(drop mongo collections epg, music, channels if the above code is to be reran)
+(drop mongo collections epg, music, channels if the above script is rerun)

 ```